Snortdog/pitcher-auto-alpha/README.md

 The input data should be in CSV format with the following columns:

 Pitcher: The name of the pitcher.

 PitcherTeam: The team the pitcher belongs to.

 TaggedPitchType: The type of pitch thrown.

 PitchCall: The result of the pitch.

 RelSpeed: The release speed of the pitch.

 SpinRate: The spin rate of the pitch.

 SpinAxis: The spin axis of the pitch.

 RelHeight: The release height of the pitch.

 Extension: The extension of the pitcher's arm when throwing.

 VertBreak: The vertical break of the pitch.

 InducedVertBreak: The induced vertical break of the pitch.

 HorzBreak: The horizontal break of the pitch.

 ZoneSpeed: The speed of the pitch in the strike zone.

 VertApprAngle: The vertical approach angle of the pitch.

 ExitSpeed: The exit speed of the ball when hit.

 Distance: The distance the ball traveled.

 PlateLocSide: The location of the pitch in relation to the side of the plate.

 PlateLocHeight: The height of the pitch when it crosses the plate.

+# Sample Output
+Upon running this script, a new directory is created based on the input CSV file name.
+Within this directory, there will be a directory for each pitcher, which will contain a PDF report for that pitcher.

+The generated PDF report will include:

+Page 1:

+A scatter plot of pitches by type, with different colors representing different pitch types.

+A table summarizing the aggregated data, which includes average values and maximum values for various metrics.

+A table showing the whiff rate for each pitch type.

+Subsequent pages: Tables containing line-by-line data.
+If there is a lot of data, it will be split into chunks of 50 rows per page.

+At the end of the execution, the program will print the path to the generated PDF report in the console.

+# Troubleshooting

+Issue: The program doesn't run or shows an error related to a missing module.

+Solution: Ensure you have installed all the necessary Python modules listed in the 'Dependencies' section of this document.

+Issue: The program doesn't read the file or the data correctly.

+Solution: Ensure that your CSV file is correctly formatted, with all the necessary columns.
+The expected columns are listed in the 'Data Format' section of this document.

+Issue: The program creates a PDF, but some of the pages are blank or the data doesn't look right.

+Solution: Ensure that your data is valid and correctly formatted.
+Check for any missing or malformed data that could be causing the issue.